France City Guides Grand Est

 Strasbourg - View from the top

-Take the Time to Explore the Petite France
+2. Take the Time to Explore the Petite France

 Strasbourg - France

-La Petite France is another of the best places to see in Strasbourg.
+La Petite France is another must-see in Strasbourg.
 La Petite France is a picturesque neighborhood in the heart of the Old Town known for its lovely cobblestone streets, canals, and well-preserved half-timbered homes.

 In the past, this lively neighborhood was occupied by tanners, fishers, and millers.
-Here, the river Ill is divided into five arms, which allowed the construction of water mills and the installation of tanneries.
+Here, the Ill River is divided into five arms, which allowed the construction of water mills and the installation of tanneries.

 La Petite France is a tourist hub dotted with local eateries and souvenir shops.
 But it’s a lovely place to get lost, especially late in the afternoon when day-trippers are gone.
 Because of its central location, this neighborhood is also one of the best places to stay in Strasbourg.
+If you want to know more things about La Petite France and the Old Town in general, this Strasbourg walking tour always gets the best ratings.

-Visit the Covered Bridges and the Barrage Vauban
+3. Visit the Covered Bridges and the Barrage Vauban

 Petite Venise - Strasbourg

 The visit to the Ponts Couverts (the covered bridges) is one of the best things to do in Strasbourg.
-These are three bridges spanning the Ill River and dominated by three imposing square towers, the remains of the 13th-century city walls.
+These are three bridges spanning the Ill River and are dominated by three imposing square towers, the remains of the 13th-century city walls.

 In the past, these bridges were wooden walkways covered by a large roof – hence the name – but in the 19th century, they were replaced by stone bridges without roofs.
-A bit further, there’s a fourth tower nicknamed ‘the Executioner’s Tower.’
+A bit further, there’s a fourth tower nicknamed “the Executioner’s Tower.”
 This tower was used as a prison until 1823.

 The Vauban Dam was designed to flood an entire part of the city in the event of an enemy attack.
-Strewn on 13 arches, it has a panoramic terrace on the roof, offering a superb view of the city and the covered bridges!
+Strewn on 13 arches, it has a panoramic terrace on the roof, offering a superb view of the city and the covered bridges.

-Explore the European District
+4. Explore the European District

 European Parliament Strasbourg